The X-Files: The Men in Black

 Although Crickenson protests, the Man in Black continues.
 “Your scientists have yet to discover how neural networks create self-consciousness, let alone how the human brain processes two-dimensional retinal images into the three-dimensional phenomenon known as perception.
 Yet you somehow brazenly declare ‘seeing is believing’?
 Mister Crickenson, your scientific illiteracy makes me shudder, and I wouldn’t flaunt your ignorance by telling anyone that you saw anything last night other than the planet Venus, because if you do, you’re a dead man.”

-The Man in Black who arrived in Orchard Beach during September 1976 was more theatric, but no less emphatic, in his warning to Dr. Herbert Hopkins.
+The Man in Black who arrived in Orchard Beach during September 1976 was even more theatric, but no less emphatic, in his warning to Dr. Herbert Hopkins.
 He first instructed Hopkins to remove a coin from his pocket.
 As the doctor watched in disbelief, the coin turned blue, became blurry and eventually vaporized altogether.

 “This strange character then suddenly made a less-than-veiled threat to Hopkins,” Nick Redfern continues in The Real Men In Black.
 “He told the doctor that Barney Hill – the husband of famed 1961 alien abductee Betty Hill – had died because he had no heart, just as Hopkins now no longer had the coin.”

-One of Albert Bender’s protégés, Gray Barker, published a book in 1956 entitled They Knew Too Much About Flying Saucers that more fully expanded upon Albert Bender’s experiences and serves as the blueprint for all future encounters with the Men in Black.
+One of Albert Bender’s protégés, Gray Barker, published a book in 1956 entitled They Knew Too Much About Flying Saucers that expanded on Albert Bender’s experiences and serves as the blueprint for all future encounters with the Men in Black.
 Journalist John Keel – most infamous for his account of the Mothman that terrorized Point Pleasant, West Virginia, in 1966 – likewise assisted in bringing the Men in Black further into the vernacular of contemporary society.

-Although Nick Redfern is a firm believer in the existence of Men in Black, he still acknowledges that much of the mythology might have been based on fantasy rather than reality.
+Although Nick Redfern is a firm believer in the existence of Men in Black, he acknowledges nonetheless that much of the mythology might have been based on fantasy rather than reality.
 Albert Bender, for instance, suffered from both mental and physical ailments that may have influenced his perception of the events that led to his abandonment of UFO research.
 As for Gray Barker and John Keel, they were more storytellers than historians and many of their narratives could have been embellished as well.

 “Those cases he wrote about did happen, but they have been misconstrued, sometimes deliberately, in order to make it a good story,” UFOologist Allen Greenfield says of Gray Barker.
 “Gray could tell a great story by using his imagination, but still based on the facts.
 The truth is in his stories, but it’s the way he presented it – as stories – that a lot of people don’t always get.”